 To eat soy or not to eat soy?
 Breast cancer and soy have had an “it’s complicated” type of relationship over the years, even though most minimally processed organic soy foods are considered safe and healthy to eat.
-Luckily, there’s a brand new soy study and it’s filled with great news!
+Luckily, there’s growing research filled with great news!
 Today I’d like to walk you through it (and link you to it!) so you can take a look for yourself.

 Personally, I’ve made the choice to keep and enjoy organic soy in my diet.
 If you take a peek in my fridge, you’ll find a variety of whole and minimally-processed organic soy foods, such as edamame, tempeh, miso and tofu.
 These foods land on my plate 2-3 times per week.
 I made this choice because I’ve taken the time to understand the benefits of soy, I see they’re working for me, and my medical team has given me the green light.
 I’m also vegan and including organic, minimally processed soy in my diet (not the processed crap) provides more variety and protein options.
 There’s also just so many great dishes and recipes you can make that include healthy soy options!

 Exploring the research and debunking common misconceptions can help you decide whether or not minimally-processed, organic soy is a good fit for you.
 As always, it’s important to follow your doctor’s advice.
 But if you’re wanting to include some soy in your world and your MD has given it the kibosh, you might want to alert your medical team to this soy and breast cancer research (check it out below!)
 Just because your doctor is a fabulous smarty pants, doesn’t always mean that he or she is up on all the nutrition studies.
 So let’s dig into these beautiful findings, thriving and prevention…